No Injuries in Wareham Trailer Fire - NewsBreak

 Rochester Family Keeps Spirit of Daughter Alive with Fundraising Event in Mattapoisett

-8-year-old Chloe Harding of Rochester lost her life to cancer in 2019.
-Her beautiful spirit lives on through the Chloe Harding Memorial Fund, created by her family, and on Saturday, August 20th, Petals on Park in Mattapoisett will host a six-hour event that will bring the community together in honor of a special little girl.
+Eight-year-old Chloe Harding of Rochester lost her life to cancer in 2019.
+Her beautiful spirit lives on through the Chloe Harding Memorial Fund, created by her family, and on Saturday, Aug.
+20, Petals on Park in Mattapoisett will host a six-hour event that will bring the community together in honor of a special little girl.

 Dartmouth Police Seeking Attempted Break-in Suspect